OscarAzeem/InformaticaPowerCenter/InfoPowerCenter.md

     $$Parametro_tabla_a_borrar=departamentos

+# Informatica Predefined Variables
+* Informatica has predefined and build in variables.
+Each subject appears in the IPC help.

+## Predefined Workflow Variables
+* **Task-specific variables**:
+    * The Workflow Manager provides a set of task-specific variables for each task in the workflow.
+    * Use task-specific variables in a link condition to control the path the Integration Service takes when running the workflow.
+    * The Workflow Manager lists task-specific variables under the task name in the Expression Editor.

 # Session Options
 * Reusable sessions:
     * When creating a session from the "Edit Tasks" option whithin the Informatica PowerCenter Workflow it'll be created always by default as reusable.